jastra4/myCandlenote/README.md

  ## Linting

  This repository uses TravisCI to enforce the Airbnb JavaScript Style Guide.
-Pull requests that are not compliant with the guide will be automatically blocked from merging.
+Pull requests that are not compliant with the guide will be automatically blocked from merging...

  To run the linting tests locally, run the following command in your terminal: